LukeAFullard/script2stlite/README.md

 A Python package to convert Streamlit applications into single, self-contained HTML files that run entirely in the browser using [stlite](https://github.com/whitphx/stlite).

 This allows you to easily share or deploy your Streamlit apps as static web pages without needing a Python backend server.

+This project was created to easily allow **existing** streamlit apps to be converted to stlite web apps.
+Another GREAT way to generate stlite web apps is using [https://edit.share.stlite.net/](https://edit.share.stlite.net/)

 ## Features